Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 There are a lot of benefits that apply equally to a treadmill and a rowing machine.
 Both machines strengthen your heart and lungs, can improve your mood and stress levels, help increase your energy levels and promote healthy sleep patterns.

-Treadmills and rowing machines are also both good for weight loss.
+The are equally good for weight loss.

-A rowing machine workout typically consists of 65 to 75% Lower body (or leg) work and 25 to 35% upper body work.
+A workout typically consists of 65 to 75% Lower body (or leg) work and 25 to 35% upper body work.
 The action of rowing works your legs, your arms and your core.
 Rowing targets almost every muscle group in your body and because of that you can burn a lot of calories.

-Rowing machines allow you to work on strength as well as cardio.
+They allow you to work on strength as well as cardio.
 If you want to work on your upper body, strengthen your core and get a more balanced workout, then a rowing machine is going to be a better choice for you.

 A treadmill is great for people who want to focus more on their lower body and overall aerobic fitness.
 If you love to run or walk, and you aren’t concerned about working your core and arms, then a treadmill could be your ideal fitness machine.